-The next morning I wake up, and not A SINGLE romantic dream.
+The next morning I wake up, and I didn't have A SINGLE romantic dream.
 C'monnnn!
-I go to work having just another regular day still a bit sad about the day before.
+I go to work having just another regular day, still a bit sad about the day before.

 “Hey, my guy friend just moved to NYC.
 You guys are both great.
 You should definitely get some drinks.”

-Separate text from friend sending me his LinkedIn profile.
+Separately, the friend texts me his LinkedIn profile.
 I click on the link and it’s BUMBLE DREAM MAN.
 I immediately text mutual friend.

 “OMG do you remember me asking about this guy?”